Cocaine Category: Stimulants

 Cocaine is very psychologically addictive so you find it hard to live without it.
 Your tolerance increases over time so you have to keep taking more to get the same buzz.

 You may feel tired, panicky, exhausted and unable to sleep, which can cause you extreme emotional and physical distress.
 This distress can lead to symptoms such as diarrhoea, vomiting, the shakes, insomnia and sweating.
 You may have long-term effects such as anorexia and depression.
-Once you stop using stopped, you will have an intense craving for more.
+Once you stop using, you will have an intense craving for more.

 How long does it stay in your system?